 The health care risk manager can be an employee or can be a consultant retained by the ambulatory surgical center.
 The ambulatory surgical center will also have a risk manager designee to act in the absence of the health care risk manager.
 Whether the health care risk manager is an employee or contracted, the health care risk manager should work with the Center's administration to determine which duties may be assigned to the risk manager designee.
 In order for the designee to review incident reports, he/she must be determined to be competent in risk management techniques.
 A risk manager designee competency check list sample is located in the Appendices.
-The duties assigned to the risk manager designee are performed under the supervision of the health care risk manager.
+The duties assigned to the risk manager.
 All risk management duties and functions remain the responsibility of the health care risk manager and the health care risk manager shall maintain responsibility for the oversight and implementation of the internal risk management program.